mguida22/rappin-robot/README.md

 ### Heroku

 This program makes use of [heroku's scheduler](https://devcenter.heroku.com/articles/scheduler) to run one off tasks on an interval.
-This allows the program to automatically run every 10 minutes (doesn't always post to twitter).
+This allows the program to automatically run every hour (only posts to twitter if it got a rhyme).

 To push changes to heroku